 If you live in London or travel to London by coach or car and don’t want to buy a Travelcard, you can buy a cheap single train ticket from a London train station.
 You don’t need to use it for travel but you must have valid train ticket for each day you use a 2 for 1 voucher.

-These tickets are available from any train station ticket machine or office.
+This train ticket is available from any train station ticket machine or office.
 You don’t have to go to Queenstown Rd etc. to buy one.

 Don’t put a single train ticket in the ticket barrier, you will not get it back!
 Show your ticket to a station staff member who will open the barrier.